Written by Craig Fearn

 Respond to every review, positive and negative.
 For negative reviews: acknowledge the issue, apologise sincerely, explain what you've done to fix it, and invite them back.
 Never argue or get defensive.
 Other potential customers are watching how you handle criticism.

 For restaurants, Instagram isn't optional.
 Food is inherently visual, and Instagram is where people go to discover new places to eat.
-According to industry research, 30% of millennial diners actively avoid restaurants with weak Instagram presence.
+According to Restroworks' 2025 research, 72% of people use social media to research restaurants, and 68% check a restaurant's social media before visiting.
+More concerning: over 33% of diners won't choose restaurants with less than a 4-star rating on review sites.

 Content Ideas That Work